(Disponible en français : Cadre de lutte antiterroriste du Canada)

 Public Safety Canada, Canada’s Cyber Security Strategy: for a Stronger and More Prosperous Canada, 2010.

-Authors: Dominique Valiquet & Christine Morris, Library of Parliament
+Authors: Dominique Valiquet and Christine Morris, Library of Parliament